 More recently, CMS attempted to adopt the same third-party payer policies in a Final Rule issued in April 2017, which would have impacted DSH payments for 2017 and beyond.
 The Final Rule lacked the procedural deficiencies of the FAQs.
-Nonetheless, two federal courts have now vacated the Final Rule, finding that it is contrary to the plain meaning of the federal DSH statute.
+Nonetheless, three federal courts have now vacated the Final Rule, finding that it is contrary to the plain meaning of the federal DSH statute.
 The District Court in the D.C.
 Circuit expressly stated that its decision to vacate the Final Rule applies nationwide.
-CMS has filed a notice of appeal in both final rule decisions, now pending in the DC and 8th Circuit.
-Details of the cases vary and are summarized in the graphic that follows, which will be updated as new decisions are issued.
+CMS has filed a notice of appeal in all final rule decisions, now pending in the DC, Fifth, and Eighth Circuits.